paul/jrb_handler/README.markdown

 JRB Templates makes it easy to write JSON web services in Rails.
 Rather than maintaining two views for the collection and the individual resource, or rendering a third via a partial, you only have to write a single `.jrb` view.

+*I'll write some tests just as soon an I figure out how to write tests for this thing.
+Do I need a full-blown Rails app?*

 ## Installation

 Either